rspamd/rspamd.com/doc/quickstart.md

 ### The rspamadm command

-Rspamadm is a new utility that is intended to manage rspamd directly.
-It comes with embedded help that can be displayed by typing:
+Rspamadm is a utility that allows you to manage rspamd directly.
+It includes an embedded help feature, which you can display by typing:

 ~~~
 % rspamadm help